Webhook integration

 responseMessageand optionallyresponseMetadata

 Since the webhook is fully external, tenants and partners can build any logic they need: call LLMs, query databases, integrate with CRMs, run business rules or chain multiple steps together.
+The workflow can also call the Propeller API with its own API key, both to fetch data beyond the page context and to make changes, for example updating the quote the user is viewing or creating sales tickets for follow-up.

 See also